Group Threat, Political Extremity, and Collective Dynamics in Online Discussions: Introduction

-Real or imagined \emph{group threat} from an opposing other group (outgroup) to one's own group (ingroup) can prompt a series of changes in group dynamics that might help a group to consolidate and coordinate for better defense or attack.
+\textbf{Group threat and inequality of attention.} Real or imagined \emph{group threat} from an opposing other group (outgroup) to one's own group (ingroup) can prompt a series of changes in group dynamics that might help a group to consolidate and coordinate for better defense or attack.
 Specifically, a threat from another group can lead to a decrease in diversity of opinions within a group and a higher likelihood of following opinions of a few influential group members \cite{turner1992threat}.
 This is particularly likely for groups under threat that are also highly cohesive \cite{festinger1950social, thompson1976effects}, with members that share similar characteristics and views \cite{colleoni2014echo}, and are motivated to protect the collective positive image \cite{raven1974nixon}.
 This reaction can be adaptive because groups that are more cohesive and coordinated can have an advantage in inter-group conflicts \cite{kirke2010military,maccoununit}, but it can also lower groups' ability to solve problems that require diversity of opinions \cite{janis1982groupthink}.

-We therefore hypothesize that inequality of commenters' influence will become larger after events that lead to an increase of a real or imagined threat to one's ingroup from a specific outgroup.
+We, therefore, hypothesize that inequality of commenters' attention will become larger after events that bring a real or imagined threat to one's ingroup from a specific outgroup.
 For example, just before the 2016 U.S. Presidential Election, Clinton was favored as the election winner, and this might have been perceived as a threat among the Trump-supporting voters.
 After the 2016 Election and Trump's unexpected victory, the Clinton-supporters might have felt threatened.
-Consequently, we predict higher inequality of influence among commenters on right-wing sites (such as Breitbart) before the 2016 U.S. Election, and among commenters on the left-wing ones (such as Mother Jones and The Atlantic) after the Election.
+Consequently, we predict higher inequality of attention among commenters on right-wing sites (such as Breitbart) before the 2016 U.S. Election, and among commenters on the left-oriented ones (such as Mother Jones and The Atlantic) after the Election.
 A similar change could be expected after the 2017 Trump Presidential Inauguration, which consolidated his victory, and after the alt-right 2017 Charlottesville Rally.
 The same type of change, but in the opposite direction, could have happened after the 2018 U.S. Election for Congress, where Democrats achieved significant victories.